About the Nurse-Midwifery Program

 Upon completion of the ECU College of Nursing Nurse-Midwifery program graduates will be able to:

-- Integrate theories and research from nursing and related disciplines to guide advanced clinical practice; to administer nursing systems; and to influence health policy decisions.
+- Integrate theories and research from nursing, natural and social sciences to guide clinical practice, lead nursing systems and advance education.

 The midwifery program uses the ACNM Core Competencies for Basic Midwifery Education to guide the midwifery curriculum.
 The following Hallmarks of Midwifery are part of the core competencies and are considered outcomes for the midwifery student regardless of whether they are earning an MSN or a Post Master’s Certificate.